 What is it?

 It's a model centric data handling solution.
 With it, you can write expressive, readable, concise syntax that you already know and love from back-end MVC frameworks while staying back-end agnostic.
-It provides an elegant structure to complex data with a plethora of features to manage the data, and additional helpers for common tasks like handling lists, pagination, string manipulation etc.
+It provides an elegant interface to complex data with a plethora of features to access it, and additional helpers for common tasks like handling lists, pagination, string manipulation and more.